eranif/codelite/docs/docs/plugins/dap.md

 - `Settings` &#8594; `Debug Adapter Client`
 - Click on the magnifier button
-- Click `Ok`
+- Click `OK`

-if followed the instructions, CodeLite should be able to pick `lldb-vscode` and configure it.
+If you followed those instructions, CodeLite should be able to locate `lldb-vscode` and configure it.

 ## The configuration dialog
 ---